-In this statistics tutorial, we are going to learn step-by-step how to conduct a moderation analysis in AMOS.
-We will use an easy-to-follow case study so you can practice along every step in the process.
+In this statistics tutorial, we will learn how to conduct a moderation analysis in AMOS.
+We will use an easy-to-follow case study so you can practice every step of the process.

 It is important to mention that you can perform a moderation (interaction) analysis using Ordinary Least Squares (OLS) regression solely in SPSS.
 However, if you need all contained variables models in AMOS, take note we will need to standardize all quantitative values in SPSS first to reduce possible multicollinearity issues in AMOS.